MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 Further, our variable at line 11 has been renamed to reflect the fact that a cypher will be assigned to it.
 That is, the CryptoLibrary will no longer automatically (i.e. on-the-fly) decrypt our variable.
 Note that the cypher itself no longer sports the 'crypt:' prefix.

-Finally, line 18 had been added to our our test case: it decrypts the cypher and assign the resulting plaintext password to the ${PWD_AS_PLAINTEXT} variable.
+Finally, line 18 had been added to our test case: it decrypts the cypher and assigns the resulting plaintext password to the ${PWD_AS_PLAINTEXT} variable.

 Please note: when 'variable_decryption' is set to 'False', you <i>can</i>, but don't <i>have to</i> remove the 'crypt:' prefixes.
 That is not required for the CryptoLibrary keywords to work, because any prefix will simply be ignored by them.
 A possible advantage of not removing the prefixes would be that you don't have to change all of your variables when you toggle 'variable_decryption' from 'True' to 'False' or vice versa.